nuxt/website-v2/content/en/guides/directory-structure/pages.md

 </script>
 ```

-➡️ See more on how asnycData works in our [Data Fetching](/guides/features/data-fetching#async-data) chapter
+➡️ See more on how asyncData works in our [Data Fetching](/guides/features/data-fetching#async-data) chapter

 ### fetch